 Cabotegravir (By mouth)

-Treats HIV-1 infection.
+Treats HIV-1 infection and helps reduce the risk of getting HIV-1 infection (HIV-1 PrEP).
 This medicine does not cure HIV or AIDS, but combinations of drugs may slow the progress of the disease.

 VocabriaThere may be other brand names for this medicine.